Definition: Research Question

 Dos and Don’ts: How to write a good research question

 Take your time when formulating your research question – it will definitely pay off!
-Be careful not to pose a research question that is ambiguous or cloudy.
+Be careful not to pose a research question that is ambiguous.
 People might wonder if you actually know what you want to work on and which research question you are setting out to answer (cf. Kornmeier 2013: 71).

 The following list details Dos and Don’ts of writing a good research question to make sure you know what to include and what to avoid when formulating your research question (cf. Karmasin & Ribing 2014: 24; Samac, Prenner & Schwetz 2009: 47).